EthanPeters96/CatchTheBall/README.md

 | Back To Game   | Click on back to game button | The user is redirected back to game         | Yes    | Yes    | -        |

 The site was also tested using dev tools on Google Chrome for responsiveness.

-Favicon does not work on live site however does work on local deployment.

 ### LightHouse